 Chronic venous insufficiency (known as CVI) is a condition that affects the veins in your legs.
-When it occurs, blood doesn’t flow back to the heart properly, causing it to pool and leading to the formation of varicose veins.
-CVI can result in a range of symptoms, some as mild as itchiness or swelling in the legs while others can be more severe, including ulcers and intermittent pain.
+When it occurs, blood doesn’t flow back to the heart properly, causing it to pool and leading to varicose veins.
+CVI can result in a range of symptoms, some as mild as itchiness or swelling in the legs, while others can be more severe, including ulcers and intermittent pain.

 Roughly 40 per cent of the population suffers from Chronic Venous Insufficiency, so how do you know if you’re vulnerable?
 Below are the top risk factors for chronic venous insufficiency.

-When the veins are overstrained, the valves that pump the blood in the right direction can become overstrained, the veins walls stretched and weakened, leading to a backflow of blood that can start to leak into the surrounding tissue if left untreated.
+As the blood travels along the veins to the heart, the vein valves ensure it flows in one direction only.
+Think of it as a swinging door that pushes the blood inside but doesn’t allow it to flow in reverse.
+If the effects of gravity or muscle contractions cause the blood to pool or try to back up, the vein valve closes automatically, preventing the blood from flowing backward.
+When the veins overstrain, the valves that pump the blood in the right direction can become overstrained, and the vein walls become stretched and weakened, leading to a backflow of blood that can start to leak into the surrounding tissue if left untreated.

-While there are many different circumstances that can have a small impact on your veins, certain things can greatly increase the risk of chronic venous insufficiency developing.
+While many different circumstances can have a small impact on your veins, certain things can increase the risk of chronic venous insufficiency.
 These include:

 - Start a regular exercise routine.
 At least 20 minutes of walking per day helps.